 - New home sales, an indicator of furniture and housewares sales, were up 16.9% for November 2018 over the prior month, but down 7.7% over November 2017

 Approximate net recovery on cost

-Sample goods impact on gross recovery values: Due to the nature of furniture retailing, a percentage of on-hand inventory will be comprised of sample goods on display in a showroom setting.
-This inventory is susceptible to the wear-and-tear common to floor sample inventory and may require deeper discounting in order to entirely sell through.
-Similarly, furniture retailers often have discontinued or damaged items, broken sets (e.g. a dining room table with no chairs), or special order returns on-hand, which may be offered on clearance.
-When completing the appraisal analysis, it is important to understand the percent to total inventory sample inventory represents, as the gross recovery on these goods is typically lower than that of first quality goods.
-Similarly, it is important for lenders to monitor levels of sample inventory on an ongoing basis as significant increases in aged or damaged samples may present challenges in a liquidation.
+Gross recovery considerations for sample goods: Due to the nature of furniture retailing, a percentage of on-hand inventory will be comprised of sample goods on display in a showroom setting.
+This inventory is susceptible to the wear and tear common to floor sample inventory and may require deeper discounting in order to entirely sell through.
+Similarly, furniture retailers often have discontinued or damaged items, incomplete sets (e.g. a dining room table with no chairs), or special order returns on hand, which may be offered on clearance.
+When completing an appraisal analysis, it is important to understand the percentage this inventory represents to total inventory, as the gross recovery on these goods is typically lower than that of first-quality goods.
+Similarly, it is important for lenders to monitor levels of sample and second-quality inventory on an ongoing basis as significant increases in this inventory may present challenges in a liquidation.